 Notes

-• Pecorino Romano can be swapped with Parmigiano reggiano or a mixture of both cheese.
+- Cheese Alternatives: If Pecorino Romano is unavailable, you can substitute it with Parmigiano Reggiano or use a mixture of both cheeses.

 Nutrition